Short and Long Description: Placing Keywords in Android App Descriptions

 For both iOS and Android apps, you need to provide an app description, which is part of the app metadata.
 More than that, the app description isn’t only something internal, but it will also be available for every app page visitor you have.

 As straightforward as it can be, the description field is where you are going to describe your app.
-Despite being present in both stores, the app description has a much more important role in Google Play.
+Despite being present in both stores, the app description has a much more important role with Google Play Store optimization.
 Let’s dive into it and find out why.

 Importance of App Description in Google Play

 App description for Google Play is so important because it directly influences your app rankings.
 How is that?
 Unlike in App Store, Google’s algorithm crawls for keywords in the description, and that’s why App Store Optimization plays a big role here.

 For Google Play, the second most important is the app short description, followed by the full description.

 Here, you will have 80 characters to place the most relevant keywords that didn’t fit into the App Title.